-WESTCHESTER AND NEW YORK CITY FAMILY LAWYERS
+WESTCHESTER COUNTY AND NEW YORK CITY FAMILY LAWYERS

 We handle all New York family law issues – dividing assets, debt responsibility, parenting plans, support calculations, inheritance decisions – with care so as not to strain family relationships.